Dbishop15/se_project_aroundtheus/README.md

 - Creating the Section, Popup, PopupWithImage, PopupWithForm and UserInfo classes
 - Updating the .gitignore file
 - Setting up Webpack bundling and building
+- Api and connecting website to the server.

 **Intro**